-11. Mechanical dimensions7
+11. Mechanical dimensions

-$^{^{7}}$ Refers to available standard sizes.
+&lt;sup>7 Refers to available standard sizes.
 Custom designing up to 14"x 16" size is offered.

-12. Electrical connection and wiring diagram
+12. Electrical connection and wiring

-The shutter is supplied with contact pins as illustrated in the drawing below.
-The desired drive waveform should be applied to the LC cell as indicated in the wiring diagram.
-The pin design is compatible with 2.54mm pitch connectors (for example the Molex Part Number 90123-0102).
-Customers can also solder wires to the pins or connect them directly to a dedicated PCB (printed circuit board) if desired.
+The desired waveform should be applied to the shutter via the connectors present on the LC cell.
+The larger shutter sizes, from 13x15 and up (13x15, 1x1, 2x2, D1, and D2), are supplied with contact pins as standard as illustrated in the mechanical dimensions drawings.
+The pin design is compatible with readily available 2.54mm pitch connectors (for example Molex Part Number 90123-0102).
+Customers can also solder wires to the pins, alternatively connect them directly to a dedicated printed circuit board (PCB) if desired.